Author of Teen Paranormal Fiction

 Not to bore you with that.
 Really, the apartment wasn’t THAT bad.
 The location was close to amenities and great places to walk, but the constant noise and close quarters did me in.

 Thankfully in June, our house was completed and we moved in.
 It took me 2-3 weeks to “calm down”.
 I also restarted my anxiety medication, so that helped as well.
 The ideas started coming back.
 The urge to write slowly bubbled to the surface.
 It was that one morning lying in bed, listening to the birds chirping instead of the teenagers and their screaming car engines that it all finally made sense.
-It was the location that was stealing my creativity, not some loss of desire to write.
+It was the location that was stealing my creativity, not some loss of a desire to write.

 The nature in this area of the city is amazing.
 I drag my poor dog out multiple times a day for hour-long walks along the many trails and foliage-covered sidewalks.